 Once you have passed your final inspection, you will receive your Wildfire Partners certificate and yard sign.

 Wildfire mitigation is an ongoing process, not a one-time event.
 You will need to maintain your mitigation to keep it effective.
-We recommend homeowners get a re-certification assessment every two years.
+We recommend most homeowners get a re-certification assessment every 2-3 years.
 We charge $100 for a re-certification assessment.

 Congratulations!
 You are now part of a growing community of homeowners in Boulder County making their community safer against the threat of wildfires.